erichoco/spatial-cs-gesture/README.md

 #####  Two Hands :

-1. **Left Hand Feast Gesture**
+1. **Left Hand Fist Gesture**

-Make your left become a feast then you will enter selection mode which will call the menu.
+Make your left become a fist then you will enter selection mode which will call the menu.

-***Attention : *** To keep this menu, you should always keep your left hand feast
+***Attention :*** To keep this menu, you should always keep your left hand as a fist.

+2. **Grab Gesture**

+Make your

 #### Implementation :